Sudbury Spartans

 The Sudbury Spartans are an amateur gridiron football team based in the city of Greater Sudbury, Ontario.
 Established in 1952, it is the longest continuously operating sports organization in Sudbury.
 The Spartans have won more Northern Football Conference Championships (18) than any other team in the league.

 Range

-The team plays in the Northern Football Conference, which also includes current teams from Hamilton, Montreal, Oakville, Tri City, North Bay, Sault Ste.
+The team plays in the Northern Football Conference, which also includes current teams from Hamilton, Oakville, Tri City, North Bay, Sault Ste.
 Marie, Ottawa, Sarnia, and 2 from Toronto.